 The Drying Phase That Makes or Breaks Stability

-You're targeting 12-15% final moisture content with water activity below 0.65.
+You're targeting 12-15% final moisture with water activity below 0.65.
 Getting there consistently requires environmental controls, multiple checkpoints through the drying cycle, and understanding how your specific formulation behaves.

 Quality Control That Goes Beyond Box-Checking